shammy8/fresh/README.md

 For later:

+- [ ] Styling
   - [ ] Change the styling of the app
   - [ ] Create custom logos for the app, use it in the manifest.webmanifest
 - [ ] Set initial home on app load.
+- [ ] Scrolling / pagination
   - [ ] Should I allow users to drag items to different storage, like one column for each storage?
   - [ ] Figure what to do with full text searching and pagination / infinite scrolling, to reduce document reads.
   - [ ] Add virtual scrolling to items?
 Does it handle expansion boxes since the height can be changed.
   - [ ] Change all expansion panels to cards.
 Don't need to all the items dates and comments in the card.
 Users can see them in the edit screen.
-Is this OK?
+Makes virtual scrolling easier Is this OK?
+- [ ] Cloud messaging
   - [ ] Better configure cloud messaging.
+  - [ ] Fix notification for non chrome browser
 - [ ] Add barcode scanner to quickly add items??
 - [ ] Renaming of storages under all items??
-- [ ] Fix notification for non chrome browser
+- [ ] Hints
   - [ ] Hints for what desc/asc mean?
   - [ ] Hints for what primary date is
 - [ ] Think how to handle closing bottom sheet to work well in online and offline mode